afshinator/OdinRailsStudyGroup/week7-transcript.md

   ...

-  # Tests above refer to this definition for
+  # Tests above refer to this definition for what widget refers to
   def have_widget
     have_selector(".post")
   end